sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 The online book
 `Mercurial: The Definitive Guide <http://hgbook.red-bean.com>`_ by Bryan O'Sullivan contains numerous examples on using Mercurial.
-See especially Chapters 12 and 13 for explanation on how to effectively use Mercurial queue.
+See especially Chapters 12 and 13 for explanation on how to effectively use Mercurial queues.